vitaut/vitaut.net/content/posts/2023/print-in-cpp23.md

 ## What’s next?

-Now that we provide safe, extensible and efficient formatting output facility, the next obvious frontier is formatted input.
+Now that we provide a safe, extensible and efficient formatting output facility, the next obvious frontier is formatted input.
 It poses a completely different set of challenges but we could apply some of the lessons from the `std::format` and `std::print` work.
 If you are interested in formatted input, check out